Ken Chan (Filipino actor)

-Ken Steven Angeles Chan ([ˈtʃan]; born January 17, 1993) is a Filipino-Chinese actor, model, television presenter, host, vlogger, and entrepreneur.
+Ken Steven Angeles Chan ([ˈtʃan]; born January 17, 1993) is a Filipino-Chinese actor, singer, model, television presenter, host, vlogger, restaurateur and entrepreneur.
 Chan's showbiz career was established as a co-host and performer of German Moreno's Walang Tulugan with the Master Showman.
-He rose to fame through his role as Joey Vergara, Jr. and Destiny Rose Flores-Antonioni in the award-winning TV-series Destiny Rose.
+He rose to fame through his role as Joey Vergara Jr. and Destiny Rose Flores-Antonioni in the award-winning TV-series Destiny Rose.
 In 2017, he again experienced a peak in his career as he starred in Meant to Be alongside Barbie Forteza, together with Jak Roberto, Ivan Dorschner, and Addy Raj.
-Chan is widely known for the portrayal of his character, Boyet Villaroman, an autistic person alongside his loveteam partner, Rita Daniela, in the romantic-drama series My Special Tatay.
+Chan is widely known for the portrayal of his character Boyet Villaroman, a young man with mild intellectual disability, alongside his loveteam partner Rita Daniela in the romantic-drama series My Special Tatay.
 He is also dubbed as "The Kapuso Ultimate Actor".

 Life and career

 1993–2010: Early life and career beginnings

-Chan started having interest in theatre during his time in high school at Colegio San Agustin-Biñan.
+Chan started having interest in theatre during his time in high school at Colegio San Agustin – Biñan.

 He was taking up tourism at De La Salle–College of Saint Benilde when he joined show business in the first quarter of 2011.
 Chan's former manager (Rams David) discovered him.
 Prior to joining show business, Chan already did some television commercials and appeared in a youth magazine.
 He also took the Hotel and Restaurant Management course as he explicitly admit in Sarap Diva when he guested.
 He also mostly got his villain roles.

 2011–2016: Breakthrough

 Chan was a host of the late night show, Walang Tulugan with the Master Showman with his colleagues Jake Vargas, Sanya Lopez, and Teejay Marquez.
 He already appeared in several shows of GMA Network in a span of one year.
 Chan appeared as part of the love triangle between Barbie Forteza and Joshua Dionisio's tandem in Tween Hearts.

 Chan also portrayed a villain in Time of My Life as part of LJ Reyes group. he continues to share his talent in acting.
 He is paired with Yassi Pressman and sometimes, to Joyce Ching.
 Chan has a physical resemblance to his GMA namesake contract artist Steven Silva, who also has Chinese blood.

-Chan gained fame in 2015 for playing the titular role of the novelist transwoman, Destiny Rose.
+Chan gained fame in 2015 for playing the titular role of the novelist trans woman, Destiny Rose.

-In 2017, he became the host of GMA News TV entertainment show, Day Off together with Janine Gutierrez.
+In 2017, he became the host of Day Off together with Janine Gutierrez.